Pages vs. Posts

 Categories and Tags

 If you write about a variety of subjects, categories can help your readers find the posts that are most relevant to them.
-For instance, if you run a consulting business, you may want some of your posts to reflect work you’ve done with previous clients, while having other posts act as informational resources.
+For instance, if you have an online magazine, it will make easier for readers to find the best topics.
+In case you run a consulting business, you may want some of your posts to reflect work you’ve done with previous clients, while having other posts act as informational resources.
 In this particular case, you can set up 2 categories: one labeled Projects and another labeled Resources.
 You’d then place your posts in their respective categories.

 Categories are accessible from the post editor.
 There you can create new categories and assign them to your posts.